Cyber Security Course

 Cyber Security Syllabus

 The syllabus for a cyber security course can vary depending on the specific course and the institution offering it.
-However, here are a few topics that might be covered in a typical cyber security course:
+However, here are a few topics that might be covered in a cyber security course:

 • Introduction to cyber security: This might include an overview of the field of cyber security, its importance, and the various threats and vulnerabilities that it aims to address.